GemHunt/caffe/examples/cpp_classification/readme.md

 * Add a parameter for top results.
 (5 is hardcoded right now)
 * The readme needs to be updated.
 * lmdb option only reads encoded images.
 It should read uncoded images without erroring.
+* Style the code to pass the lint checker.

 My Personal Learning: